-El Fuerte de Samaipata is known to have been used as a ritual and residential center by people belonging to the Mojocoyas culture as early as AD 300, and it was at this time that they started on the shaping of this great rock.
+El Fuerte de Samaipata is known to have been used as a ritual and residential center by people belonging to the Mojocoyas culture as early as AD 300, and it was at this time they started the shaping of this great rock.

-The colonial settlement of Samaipata became an important staging post on the highway from Asuncion and Santa Cruz to the colonial centers in the High Andes such as La Plata (modern Sucre), Cochabamba and Potosí.
-With the establishment of the new town of Samaipata in the Valley of Purification.
+The colonial settlement of Samaipata became an important staging post on the highway from Asuncion and Santa Cruz to the colonial centers in the High Andes, such as La Plata (modern Sucre), Cochabamba, and Potosí with the establishment of the new town of Samaipata in the Valley of Purification.

 The carvings in the western part include two felines on a circular base, the only examples of high-relief carving in the whole site.
-The remains of a stone wall of the Inca period cut across to a number of the carvings, indicating a pre-Inca date.
+The remains of a stone wall of the Inca period cut across a number of the carvings, indicating a pre-Inca date.
 These include two parallel channels.

-Further to the east is a structure which probably represents the head of a feline.
-Most of the southern face of the rock was originally dominated by a series of at least five temples or sanctuaries; of which only the niches cut into their walls survive.
+Further to the east is a structure that probably represents the head of a feline.
+Most of the southern face of the rock was initially dominated by a series of at least five temples or sanctuaries, of which only the niches cut into their walls survive.

 The Colonial House is situated on an artificial platform at the foot of the rock.
-Excavations have revealed evidence of Inca and pre-Inca structures here, and it is known as the Plaza of the Three Cultures."
+Excavations have revealed evidence of Inca and pre-Inca structures here, known as the "Plaza of the Three Cultures."